 Since the diagnosis of her two children Jenny has spent many years searching and advocating for innovative ways to manage the complications of Mucolipidosis.
 Through this advocacy Jenny has built up strong international networks with Professionals, Families and other support groups to improve outcomes for families with Lysosomal Diseases.

-Jenny is currently a Field Officer and Administrator for Lysosomal Diseases New Zealand and is the Project Manager for the New Zealand Organisation for Rare Diseases.
+Jenny is currently a Field Officer and Administrator for Lysosomal Diseases New Zealand .
 Though not trained in health or science, she is one of the co authors of The Osteodystrophy of Mucolipidosis Type III and the Effects of Intravenous Pamidronate Treatment published in the Journal of Inherited Metabolic Diseases.

 Vice President, Fundraising